 ✓ Now, drag the next video to the same video track.
 Both videos now appear on the same track as events.

 ✓ Trim the events if you want to.
 Once you’ve trimmed, drag the second video event so the beginning touches the end of the first event.

 ✓ If you prefer to have a transition between the two instead a hard jump, drag the second event’s beginning into the first event’s ending to create an overlap between the clips.

 VEGAS creates a crossfade between the clips automatically.
 If you want a different transition, such as an animated transition, drag the transition you want from the Transitions window and drop it into the crossfade between the events.

 Now we can make the two videos into a single video.

-✓ In VEGAS Pro, the Render As window appears.
+✓ The Render As window appears.

 ✓ Choose the format for the final video from the Formats list.
 It’s best to choose the same format as the videos, if possible.
 Then choose the template which matches the original videos from the Templates list.